First steps after installing FreeBSDLast update: 10.04.2021

 CPU microcode update

-The powerd ++ daemon is a replacement for FreeBSD's native powerd (8).
+The powerd ++ daemon replaces for FreeBSD's native powerd (8).
 It monitors the system load and adjusts the CPU clock accordingly.